turboscrew/rpi_stub/Readme.txt

 if <int> is 'poll' rpi_stub uses irq when the debuggee runs, but the debugger is run with interrupts masked, and the UART0 is handled by polling.
 The default (and recommended) option is 'poll'.
+'rpi_stub_keep_ctrlc' makes rpi_stub to re-enable UART0 interrupts each time
+the execution is returned to the debuggee.

 At the moment the main restrictions are:
 - Only ARM instruction set is supported